mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.1/index.md

 ## Job management and scheduling
 - Enhance DC/OS job handling capabilities by adding support for the following:
-    - Graphic processing units (GPU) when creating new jobs in the DC/OS GUI or with the new DC/OS configuration option `metronome_gpu_scheduling_behavior`.
+    - Graphic processing units (GPU) when creating new jobs in the DC/OS UI or with the new DC/OS configuration option `metronome_gpu_scheduling_behavior`.
     - Jobs running in universal container runtime (UCR) containers.
     - File-based secrets.
     - Hybrid cloud deployments.